Priyankaa7/project-management-tool/README.md

 ## Technologies Used

-The Project Management Tool is built using the following technologies:
+Taskly is built using the following technologies:

 - MongoDB: A NoSQL database used for data storage.
 - Express.js: A web application framework for Node.js, used for building the backend API.